-Terry Silberman is Chief of Planning and Evaluation.
+Terry Silberman (she, her) is Chief of Planning and Evaluation.

-After earning a master’s degree in public health from the UCLA School of Public Health, she worked as a population fellow in Zimbabwe at the Zimbabwe National Family Planning Council.
-Terry then continued her graduate work at UCLA, conducting research on cervical cancer screening, and earned a doctorate in public health.
+After earning a master’s degree in public health from the UCLA School of Public Health, she worked as a University of Michigan Population Fellow in Zimbabwe.
+Terry returned to California to continue her graduate work at UCLA, with a focus on Women’s Health and Epidemiology, earning a doctorate in Public Health.

-Since 1999 she has been a co-investigator, first with Immunize LA Kids (1999-2007) and later with Immunize LA Families (2007 – 2012), projects funded by the Centers for Disease Control and Prevention under the Racial and Ethnic Approaches to Community Health (REACH) Program.
-She continues to work actively with the Immunize LA Families Coalition and serves on the IZLAF Executive Committee.
+Since 1999 she has served as Co-Investigator on several immunization projects, first with Immunize LA Kids (1999-2007) and later with Immunize LA Families (2007 – 2012), projects funded by the Centers for Disease Control and Prevention under the Racial and Ethnic Approaches to Community Health (REACH) Program.

-She engages with staff to support planning, evaluation and dissemination activities on projects complementary to WIC program services ranging from promotion of healthy births, and interconception care to early childhood development and immunization promotion.
+Terry designs data collection and continuous quality improvement activities, and supports planning, evaluation and dissemination activities integral and complementary to WIC program services ranging from promotion of healthy pregnancies, births, and interconception care to early childhood development.

 She actively collaborates in efforts to promote awareness of racial and ethnic disparities in health, and to support SLAHPs advancing equity and social justice efforts.

 Outside of work, Terry enjoys spending time with family and friends, engaging with nature, exploring new vistas near and far, gardening, and practicing yoga.
 She is looking forward to post-pandemic travel!